 - Reduce inflammation

 - Improve learning and memory ability

-So it’s kind of exciting to think about taking a supplement with systemic effects – PQQ works to regulate a slew of inflammatory molecules to our advantage.
-That’s why I started taking 30-40mg of the common form of PQQ every day 4 years ago.
+I started taking 30-40mg of the common form of PQQ every day years ago.
 However, unlike other mitochondrial energizers, I never felt any effect.
-It’s possible it was doing something, but nothing detectible.
+It’s possible it was doing something, but nothing detectable.
 PQQ is an expensive supplement, and I’m now convinced I was wasting my money and time on it.

-The likely reason I didn’t feel any energy from large doses of PQQ over extended time is that PQQ is sold as the “stabilized” disodium salt form, because it’s more convenient for the manufacturer.
+The likely reason I didn’t feel any energy from large doses over an extended time is that it is sold as the “stabilized” disodium salt form because it’s more convenient for the manufacturer.
 Unfortunately, in humans, disodium salts precipitate when they are exposed to even small amounts of stomach acid.
 That means all that expensive PQQ I took was turning into little rocks in my stomach, and not helping my mitochondria the way I wanted it to.

 So what’s a biohacker to do?